bonitasoft/bonita-doc/md/database-configuration.md

 #### Oracle Database

 *Warning*: Bonita 7.9.+ is compatible with Oracle 12.2.0.x only.
+This includes, in the new Oracle versioning, Oracle 19c (19.3).
 Make sure you use the driver that works with your Oracle database version, make sure you check your driver's Checksum.
 Download the driver compatible with Oracle 12.2.0.1: [ojdbc8.jar](https://www.oracle.com/database/technologies/jdbc-ucp-122-downloads.html) ( make sure it is the offical driver by checking the SHA1 Checksum: 60f439fd01536508df32658d0a416c49ac6f07fb )

 <a id="database_creation" />